| This is the reference page for the HTML pre-processor GTML. It describes

 entirely read.

-When you run GTML with the project file as a command-line argument, it
+When you run GTMLwith the project file as a command-line argument, it

 will process all the source files in the project file.
 They will all inherit

+change according to the modification date of the appropriate source file.
 You may use a project file, but process only selected source files

 (declared in the project) with the

-#undef commands inside a file are local to that file - they don't
+`-F' command line argument.
+Note that #define,#newdefineand#undefcommands inside a file are local to that file - they don't

 carry over to the next file in the project.
 However, named constants defined

 in the project file are inherited by all files in the project.
+Document hierarchyGTMLallows you to create a hierarchy of Web pages, with links between

 them.
 Each Web page can have a link to the previous page, the next page, or